dentarg/aes_gcm/README.md

 This error means:
 - Wrong encryption key
 - Data has been tampered with
-- Wrong AAD was used
 - Corrupted ciphertext or auth tag

-Double-check your key and ensure the same AAD is used for both encryption and decryption.

 ### "Key must be 32 bytes" error